rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

     data-offset="7"
     ></div>

-<figcaption><strong>Figure 5:</strong> responses to non-words are slower than words and particularly in Sans Forgetica.
+<figcaption id="fig:response-times"><strong>Figure 5:</strong> Responses to non-words are slower than words and particularly in Sans Forgetica.
 Response times in milliseconds have been transformed using the natural logarithm to be suitable for statistical analysis.</figcaption>

 ## What do these results tell us?